The Childcare Dilemma

 Staying at Home

-Remember, again: the grass is always greener, but I will say that staying at home is truly, truly, one of the hardest and least appreciated gigs out there.
-Some women are made to do this, while others (like me, Meg) just aren’t cut out for this job.
-This is harder still on parents who don’t have any family living nearby and feel like they can never get a break.
+Some women are made to do this SAHM-thing, while others (like me, Meg) just aren’t cut out for this job.
+This is harder still on parents who don’t have any family living nearby and feel like they can never get a break (is anyone getting a break anymore??).
 It’s imperative for “orphans” to make friends with other orphans in your area so you can support each other.
 Crucial, in fact.

 The “Mommy Track”